Discovering who you are today is the first step to being who you will be tomorrow. ~Destiny’s Odyssey

 Our scholarship program recognizes your excellence and invites you to flourish with endless opportunities.
 Complete your educational goals faster and be more successful in your classes.
 How?
 Focus simply on your education.
 Research and apply for free money to pay for college.

 The Scholarship Team is here to assist you.
 Schedule an appointment by emailing us.

 Scholarships can reduce student loan debt and provide money to meet educational expenses like tuition, fees, books, and supplies.
 Even if you qualify for other types of student aid, it is a good idea to apply for scholarships.
 Receiving one scholarship can increase your chances of receiving another.

 There is no limit to the number of private scholarships you may apply to receive.
 Receiving scholarships will reduce your student loan debt and assist you with meeting your educational expenses throughout the year.

 Scholarships can be used to purchase books, school supplies, and any other educational expenses that you have while you are attending college.

 The state determines every student’s financial aid cost of attendance (COA).
 This represents the expected cost of living while you are in school.
 You may not receive more financial aid than your COA.
 If you receive a scholarship, your financial aid may be adjusted so that it fits into your COA.
 If you have additional questions about your COA, please contact a financial aid advisor.

-You may qualify for several different scholarships with CCD.
+You may qualify for up to two scholarships with CCD.
 After you submit a completed application, the scholarship committee will consider you for all the scholarships that you indicate on your application.
 You will only be allowed to receive one of the following CCD institutional scholarships per academic year,

 Colorado residents are given priority when awarding institutional aid like scholarships.